 There is another Gothic-Renaissance castle inside Hollólomnic which is still visible, though.
 It was built around the end of the 15th century and it was inhabited until the 17th century when its owners built a more comfortable mansion in the village.
 Since then the castle stays abandoned.
-It is thought to have been similar to the Renaissance castle of Betlenfalva that was not very far.
+It is thought to have been similar to the Renaissance castle of Betlenfalva which was not very far.
 Here you can read about Betlenfalva on my page:

 There were 31 houses in the settlement in 1600.
 Its Saxon inhabitants were deported after 1945 and they were replaced by Slovakian people.